‘The Masked Singer’ Gets Early Season 3 Renewal With A Huge Post-Super Bowl Premiere

 The Masked Singer will be back for multiple seasons.
-Fox has announced an early third-season renewal for the wacky celebrity singing competition and it comes with a coveted kickoff time, according to The Hollywood Reporter.
+Fox has announced an early third-season renewal for the wacky celebrity singing competition, and it comes with a coveted kickoff time, according to The Hollywood Reporter.

-Fox will air the previously announced sophomore season of The Masked Singer in the fall with the third season launching Sunday, Feb.
-2, immediately after Super Bowl LIV.
+Fox will air the previously announced sophomore season of The Masked Singer in the fall with the third season launching Sunday, February 2, immediately after Super Bowl LIV.
 The coveted slot pretty much guarantees a widely watched premiere for the show’s third cycle.
-A few days after its mega post-Super Bowl debut, season three of the singing competition will move to its regular time of Wednesdays at 8 p.m. starting Feb.
-5.
+A few days after its mega post-Super Bowl debut, Season 3 of the singing competition will move to its regular time of Wednesdays at 8 p.m. starting February 5.

 The Masked Singer will also be used to launch a new Jason Katims (Friday Night Lights, Parenthood) family drama, Not Just Me, in the fall.

 The Masked Singer was a breakout hit for Fox after its launch in January.
-The 10-episode run finished as the 2018-19 season’s highest-rated new series, and now the network will bank on the show’s surprising success for both the fall and spring seasons reminiscent of Dancing With the Stars’ long dual season run.
+The 10-episode run finished as the 2018-19 season’s highest-rated new series, and now the network will bank on the show’s surprising success for both the fall and spring seasons reminiscent of Dancing with the Stars’ long dual season run.

 Fans can expect lots of surprises for the upcoming season of The Masked Singer, which features disguised celebrities belting out popular tunes as the befuddled judges—Jenny McCarthy, Robin Thicke, Nicole Scherzinger, and Ken Jeong—try to piece together clues to figure out their identities.